MiguelMoutela/laravel-realworld-example-app/readme.md

+## This repo has been moved to [gothinkster/laravel-realworld-example-app](https://github.com/gothinkster/laravel-realworld-example-app)

 # ![Laravel Example App](logo.png)

 > ### Example Laravel codebase containing real world examples (CRUD, auth, advanced patterns and more) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.